AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Ring_Buffer;

 This example is correct.
-The ghost variable ``Model`` can be referenced both from the body of the ghost function ``Valid_Model`` and from the body of the non-ghost procedure ``Push_Last`` as long as it is only used in ghost statements.
+The ghost variable ``Model`` can be referenced both from the body of the ghost function ``Valid_Model`` and the non-ghost procedure ``Push_Last`` as long as it's only used in ghost statements.

 Example #4
 ~~~~~~~~~~

-We're now modifying ``Push_Last`` to share the computation of the new length
+We're now modifying ``Push_Last`` to share the computation of the new
-between the operational code and the ghost code.
+length between the operational and ghost code.

 .. code:: ada
     :class: ada-expect-compile-error